-The shift solenoids are also checked functionally.
+The Shift Solenoid (SSA and SSB) output circuits are checked functionally.
 Since the CD4E transmission does have a turbine speed sensor, the actual gear ratio can be computed any time the transmission is not shifting and the vehicle is not coasting.
 An actual gear ratio is computed in each gear and compared to the predicted gear ratio in order to determine the actual gear pattern obtained during an up-shift sequence.
 This information is then used to determine which shift solenoid is malfunctioning.
 For example, if SS1 is shorted to power or is hydraulically stuck in that position, the 1-2-3-4 commanded shifts will actually result in a 1-1-4-4 shift pattern.
 The unique shift pattern is used to determine which shift solenoid is malfunctioning.
 (P0751 SSA, P0756 SSB)